-- Be reluctant to join activities or unwilling to participate. - Avoid activities, arrive late, or leave early (to avoid the bully). - · Avoid certain places or areas. - · Refuse to leave his tent at camp (out of fear). - Experience nightmares, bedwetting, or insomnia (triggered by fear). - Seem nervous around certain youth. - · Wait to use the restroom away from the group. - Appear sad, moody, angry, anxious, or depressed. - · Seek, carry, or hide weapons (for protection). - Lose money or personal items such as clothing or patches (taken by the bully). - · Feel sick, often with seemingly psychosomatic

-- illnesses. - Appear lonely, have difficulty making friends, or suddenly have fewer friends. - Seem reluctant to defend himself verbally or physically when teased or pushed. - Have bruises, cuts, defensive wounds, or other physical marks. - Mention or consider suicide.
+- Be reluctant to join activities or be unwilling to participate. - Avoid activities, arrive late, or leave early (to avoid the bully). - Avoid certain places or areas. - Experience nightmares, bedwetting, or insomnia (triggered by fear). - Seem nervous around certain youth. - Wait to use the restroom away from the group. - Appear sad, moody, angry, anxious, or depressed. - Seek, carry, or hide weapons (for protection). - Lose money or personal items such as clothing or patches (taken by the bully). - Feel sick, often with seemingly psychosomatic illnesses. - Appear lonely, have difficulty making friends, or suddenly have fewer friends. - Seem reluctant to defend himself verbally or physically when teased or pushed. - Have bruises, cuts, defensive wounds, or other physical marks. - Mention or consider suicide.